-This proxy statement is furnished in connection with the solicitation of proxies by the board of directors (the "board of directors" or the "board") of Merrimack Pharmaceuticals, Inc. ("Merrimack," the "Company," "we" or "us") for use at the 2019 Annual Meeting of Stockholders (the "Annual Meeting" or the "2019 Annual Meeting") to be held on Wednesday, September 11, 2019, at 9:00 a.m., Eastern time, at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, 60 State Street, Boston, Massachusetts 02109, and at any adjournment or postponement thereof.
-On July 19, 2019, the record date for the determination of stockholders entitled to vote at the Annual Meeting, there were outstanding and entitled to vote an aggregate of 13,349,871 shares of our common stock, \$0.01 par value per share ("common stock").
+This proxy statement is furnished in connection with the solicitation of proxies by the board of directors (the "board of directors" or the "board") of Merrimack Pharmaceuticals, Inc. ("Merrimack," the "Company," "we" or "us") for use at the 2019 Annual Meeting of Stockholders (the "Annual Meeting" or the "2019 Annual Meeting") to be held on Thursday, October 17, 2019, at 9:00 a.m., Eastern time, at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, 60 State Street, Boston, Massachusetts 02109, and at any adjournment or postponement thereof.
+On September 16, 2019, the record date for the determination of stockholders entitled to vote at the Annual Meeting, there were outstanding and entitled to vote an aggregate of 13,362,951 shares of our common stock, \$0.01 par value per share ("common stock").
 Each share of common stock entitles the record holder thereof to one vote on each of the matters to be voted on at the Annual Meeting.

-This proxy statement, the enclosed WHITE proxy card and our 2018 annual report to stockholders were first made available to stockholders on or about August [], 2019.
+This proxy statement, the enclosed proxy card and our 2018 annual report to stockholders are being mailed beginning on or about September 26, 2019 to all stockholders entitled to vote at the 2019 Annual Meeting.